3G UMTS / WCDMA basics tutorial

 3GPP UMTS, the Universal Mobile Telecommunications System is the third generation (3G) successor to the second generation GSM based cellular technologies which also include GPRS, and EDGE.
 Although UMTS uses a totally different air interface, the core network elements have been migrating towards the UMTS requirements with the introduction of GPRS and EDGE.
 In this way the transition from GSM to the 3G UMTS architecture did not require such a large instantaneous investment.

-UMTS uses Wideband CDMA (WCDMA or W-CDMA) to carry the radio transmissions, and often the system is referred to by the name WCDMA.
+UMTS uses Wideband CDMA (WCDMA / W-CDMA) to carry the radio transmissions, and often the system is referred to by the name WCDMA.
 It is also gaining a third name.
-Some are calling it 3GSM because it is a 3G migration for GSM.

 3GPP UMTS Specifications and Management

 In order to create and manage a system as complicated as UMTS or WCDMA it is necessary to develop and maintain a large number of documents and specifications.
 For UMTS or WCDMA, these are now managed by a group known as 3GPP - the Third Generation Partnership Programme.
 This is a global co-operation between six organisational partners - ARIB, CCSA, ETSI, ATIS, TTA and TTC.

 The scope of 3GPP was to produce globally applicable Technical Specifications and Technical Reports for a 3rd Generation Mobile Telecommunications System.
 This would be based upon the GSM core networks and the radio access technologies that they support (i.e., Universal Terrestrial Radio Access (UTRA) both Frequency Division Duplex (FDD) and Time Division Duplex (TDD) modes).